La Tomatina Festival

 Many festival goers choose to wear goggles, although there is no need to buy them in advance as they are available for 2 euros in kiosks all around Bunol.

 It’s best to wear old trainers over flip flops or sandals as the latter are easily lost in a crush, or you can have your feet stomped on!

 Expensive camera equipment is a big no-no!
-If you want to take photos get a disposable water proof camera, or a small pocket camera coated in clingfilm (for waterproofing) is also possible.
+If you want to take photos get a disposable water proof camera, a go-pro or a else take a small pocket camera coated in clingfilm (for waterproofing).

 It’s best to get there early and get down into the centre of the action as soon as possible if you want to see the pole-climb at the start.
 Also the majority of tomatoes are dumped in the centre and so if you really want to be bathed in red juice and not just lightly speckled you should hustle for a good place.